isc-projects/stork/doc/user/overview.rst

 diagram) and DNS (connections no. 7 and 9 on the diagram) daemons.
 The agent and the daemons are running on the same machine, so the communication is local; however, it can still be secured.

-The Kea Control Agent (Kea CA) and other Kea daemons (since Kea 3.0.0) supports Basic Auth to authenticate the clients of its REST API, via the control channel used by the Stork agent.
-This solution may be enabled to protect the Kea from unauthorized access.
+The Kea Control Agent (Kea CA) and other Kea daemons (since Kea 3.0.0) support Basic Auth to authenticate the clients of their REST APIs, via the control channel used by the Stork agent.
+This solution may be enabled to protect Kea from unauthorized access.
 If it is enabled, the Stork agent must be configured with the username and password to authenticate itself to Kea.
 It is recommended to limit access to this file only to the ``stork-agent`` user.
-Kea may be configured to serve the REST API over the HTTPS protocol; enabling this is strongly recommended if the Basic Auth is configured or if Kea listens on non-localhost interfaces.
+Kea may be configured to serve the REST API over the HTTPS protocol; enabling this is strongly recommended if HTTP Basic Auth is configured or if Kea listens on non-localhost interfaces.
 Additionally, Kea may be configured to require the client certificate to authenticate clients.
 The Stork agent offers partial support for mutual TLS authentication.
 If it recognizes that Kea requires a client certificate, the Stork agent attaches its GRPC client certificate (the certificate